joolstorrentecalo/gitlab-foss/doc/user/packages/generic_packages/index.md

 ## Troubleshooting

-### HTTP 403 errors

-You might get a `HTTP 403 Forbidden` error.
-This error happens when either:

-- You don't have access to a resource.
-- The package registry is not enabled for the project.

-To resolve the issue, ensure the package registry is enabled, and you have permission to access it.

 ### Internal Server error on large file uploads to S3

 S3-compatible object storage [limits the size of a single PUT request to 5 GB](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
 If the `aws_signature_version` is set to `2` in the [object storage connection settings](../../../administration/object_storage.md), attempting to publish a package file larger than the 5 GB limit can result in a `HTTP 500: Internal Server Error` response.